-If you approach High Wood (Bois des Fourcaux) in northern France you find a flourishing stand of sweet chestnut trees on a 150-metre high promontory, their green crowns clustering in the breeze.
+If you approach High Wood (Bois des Fourcaux) in northern France you find a flourishing stand of sweet chestnut trees, with oak, ash, hawthorn and field maples on a 150-metre high promontory, their green crowns clustering in the breeze.
 The 30-hectare wood overlooks nearby straight roads, wide fields of cereals and beets, symmetrically ploughed slopes and large, unfenced paddocks which sweep up to the hill, a high feature of the gentle countryside.

 The topography today is more or less the same as it was one hundred years ago.
 But, as 26-year-old Oamaru farmer Donald Forrester Brown (pictured) went into action in the battle of the Somme on September 15, 1916, the area could not have looked more different.
 Brown would be familiar with rolling fields from the Totara district of North Otago where he farmed.
 In their history of the Victoria Cross and New Zealand, Glyn Harper and Colin Richardson write that after war broke out, Brown carried on farming for a year but then sold his farm and volunteered for the New Zealand Expeditionary Force

 Now he was in fields in France that were destroyed, with the ground heavily cratered, the trees obliterated, just a stark set of bare trunks, stumps and shattered timber on a blasted hill.
 Some 87 days of fighting had included constant heavy artillery barrages, with a week-long bombardment before the battle began on July 1 that saw more than a million shells lobbed into the area.
 For nearly three months, machine gun enfilades had constantly splintered the entire wood.